grnet/snf-image/docs/configuration.rst

   # input of this program.
   # PROGRESS_MONITOR=""

-  # DHCP_TAGS: Space separated list of ganeti network tags. snf-image will
+  # DHCP_TAGS: Space separated list of Ganeti network tags. snf-image will
   # configure a VM's NIC to use DHCP if the card is expected to have an IPv4
   # address and any of those tags is present in the card's NETWORK_TAGS variable.
   # DHCP_TAGS="auto dhcp nfdhcpd"

-  # STATEFUL_DHCPV6_TAGS: Space separated list of ganeti network tags. snf-image
+  # STATEFUL_DHCPV6_TAGS: Space separated list of Ganeti network tags. snf-image
   # will configure a VM's NIC to use DHCPv6 if the card is expected to have an
   # IPv6 address and any of those tags is present in the card's NETWORK_TAGS
   # variable.
   # STATEFUL_DHCPV6_TAGS="dhcpv6 stateful_dhcpv6"

-  # STATELESS_DHCPV6_TAGS: Space separated list of ganeti network tags. snf-image
+  # STATELESS_DHCPV6_TAGS: Space separated list of Ganeti network tags. snf-image
   # will configure a VM's NIC to perform SLAAC and Stateless DHCPv6 if the card
   # is expected to have an IPv6 address and any of those tags is present in the
   # card's NETWORK_TAGS variable.